NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/movers.rst

 ======

 Processes that change the position of the particles are termed "movers" in PyGNOME.
 These can include advection of the particles due to winds and currents, diffusive movement of particles due to unresolved (sub-grid scale) turbulent flow fields, and prescribed behavior of the particles (e.g. rise velocity of oil droplets.)
 Many of the movers derive their data from :doc:`environment` which are described more fully in the previous section.
-The environment object will be queried for information at the particle location in order to move the particle appropriately.
+The environment object is queried for information at the particle location in order to move the particle appropriately.

 Some examples and common use cases are shown here.
 For comprehensive documentation see :mod:`gnome.movers` in the API Reference section.